 What Types of Assistance are Available?

-ABC is approved to participate in the Federal Pell Grant Program, the Federal Direct Student Loan Program, and various State aid programs.
+Advance Beauty College is approved to participate in the Federal Pell Grant Program, the Federal Direct Student Loan Program, and various State aid programs.

 The Federal Pell Grant Program is an award program, and does not need to be repaid in most cases (examples of exceptions being very poor attendance and/or early withdrawal).